 Who’s Eligible for the City’s Mediation and Arbitration Services?

-The Rental Dispute Mediation and Arbitration Ordinance covers all units subject to rent control under the San Jose Apartment Rent Ordinance How to Determine Whether Your San Jose Apartment is Subject to Rent Control.
+The Rental Dispute Mediation and Arbitration Ordinance cover all units subject to rent control under the San Jose Apartment Rent Ordinance.
 As long as a resident lives in one of the units that qualify for mediation and arbitration services, he/she can file a petition with the city’s Rental Rights and Referrals Program, a program within the city’s housing department.

 Reasons to File a Petition